 Legal Defenses Against a Theft by False Pretenses Charge

-A criminal defense lawyer in Los Angeles can help you fight back against PC 532 charges.
+A criminal defense lawyer can help you fight back against PC 532 charges.
 Our team at the Simmrin Law Group can put our legal experience and knowledge to work for you.
 Allow us to dig into the facts surrounding your case.
 We can take the necessary steps to show that:

-You Didn’t Intend to Deceive Anyone
+You didn’t Intend to Deceive Anyone

 Theft by false pretenses charges focus on intent.
 You must plan to take valuables from someone to face a PC 532 conviction.